olinjs/olinjs/lessons/06-css-development-style/README.md

 - Nice fonts (see [Google fonts](https://www.google.com/fonts))
 - Try to follow principles from the reading

-When you're done with this homework, fill out the [Twoter homework survey]().
-The survey is your submission for Twoter with OAuth.
+When you're done with this homework, fill out the [Twoter part 1 homework survey]().